KRTirtho/desktop_wallpaper/packages/desktop_wallpaper/README.md

 The native build systems that are invoked by FFI (and method channel) plugins are:

-* For Android: Gradle, which invokes the Android NDK for native builds.
-  * See the documentation in android/build.gradle.
-* For iOS and MacOS: Xcode, via CocoaPods.
+* For MacOS: Xcode, via CocoaPods.
-  * See the documentation in ios/desktop_wallpaper.podspec.
   * See the documentation in macos/desktop_wallpaper.podspec.
 * For Linux and Windows: CMake.
   * See the documentation in linux/CMakeLists.txt.